4skl/ctrlztree-undotree-vscode/README.md

 ### 0.4.0 (Current)

 **Diff View Integration & Enhanced Visualization:**
-- ✅ **Integrated Action Buttons**: Select any node to reveal action buttons positioned below it
+- ✅ **Integrated Diff Indicator**: Select any node with a parent to see diff text appear directly in the node
 - ✅ **Native VS Code Diff Viewer**: Uses VS Code's built-in diff viewer with syntax highlighting and change indicators
-- ✅ **Smart Button Visibility**: "📊 View Diff" button only shown for selected nodes that can be compared
+- ✅ **Smart Indicator Visibility**: Diff indicator "[📊 Click here for diff]" only shown in selected nodes that can be compared
 - ✅ **Parent-Child Comparison**: Diff shows exactly what changed from parent node to selected node
 - ✅ **Separate Column View**: Diff opens beside the graph view, preserving both panels
 - ✅ **Non-Tracked Diff Documents**: Diff view documents use special URI scheme to prevent circular tracking
 - ✅ **Read-Only Document Handling**: Diff views and read-only editors properly excluded from tracking
 - ✅ **Persistent Tree View**: When viewing read-only documents, tree shows last valid editor's history
-- ✅ **Stable Positioning**: Action buttons follow node position during zoom, pan, and drag
+- ✅ **No Position Calculations**: Diff indicator is part of the node label - automatically positioned by vis-network
-- ✅ **Cleaner Node Labels**: Removed permanent diff indicators for cleaner visualization
+- ✅ **Cleaner Interface**: No floating elements or external buttons needed

 ### 0.3.5